iobeam/iobeam/README.md

 ### Querying data ###

-(Note: All of these commands require that you first create a valid project token with read access.)
+*Note: All of these commands require that you first create a valid project token with read access.
+This will be created when you create the project, however if this does not work for some reason, see the next section.*

     # Query all device data under a given project
     $ iobeam export -projectId=<project_id>